Step-by-Step: How to Claim an Inheritance in Tenerife

 Step 3: Locate the Will

-Step 4: Gather Required Documents
+Step 4: Gather the Main Documents

-• Passports of heirs
+• Passports of all heirs

-• NIE numbers (mandatory)
+• NIE numbers for each heir

 • Property deeds